FLOOD INSURANE RATE MAPS

 Flood Maps Have Changed

 The preliminary maps for Harris County released in 2012 (DFIRM March 29, 2013) Have become effective January 6, 2017.
 Seabrook City Council adopted the new approved maps with the new Flood Damage Pretension ordinance at second reading November 18th, 2016 (Ordinance 2016-27).
 You can get more information on flood map changes by checking out the FEMA document entitled Understanding the Changes to Your Community’s Flood Insurance Rate Map (PDF).
-For more information on how your specific property is affected by updated maps, contact Nick Kondejewski, Seabrook’s floodplain administrator at 281-291-5638, the Floodplain group, or visit the following websites:
+For more information on how your specific property is affected by updated maps, contact Nick Kondejewski, Seabrook’s floodplain administrator at 281-291-5638, or visit the following websites:

 The Texas Natural Resources Information System (TNRIS) is gathering data for a high water mark inventory for the state.
 The public is encouraged to send their pictures, emails, and other information to the agency at High Watermarks.
 High water marks, or debris lines, can establish a basis for understanding typical flooding events and can help experts estimate the kind of damage future floods may bring.